cartoon-raccoon/ropemporium/ret2win/README.md

 There are two main functions in this program, `main` and `pwnme`.
 Obviously we need to exploit the latter.

-Looking at the source code of `pwnme`:
+Looking at the decompiled code of `pwnme` in Cutter:

 ```c
 void pwnme(void)